God of War (DC Comics): Plot

-The story is set after Kratos' defeat of the former God of War, Ares.
+The present day story is set after Kratos's defeat of the former God of War, Ares.
 After taking that position himself, Kratos sets out on a quest to destroy the legendary Ambrosia of Asclepius, an elixir with magical healing properties that he once found when he was a soldier in Sparta.
 During his quest, Kratos has flashbacks to this period, as he searches for the Ambrosia to save his newly-born daughter, Calliope, who is suffering from the plague.
 Given until the next full moon, General Kratos travels with a host of Spartans to find the Ambrosia.
 During this period, he takes counsel from Captain Nikos, his superior in the Spartan army who instructs him about the Spartan code of honor.

 Several of the Olympian gods—Artemis, Hades, Helios, Hermes, and Poseidon—decide to enter into a wager with Ares.
 Each will choose a champion who is in search of the Ambrosia, with the successful god receiving an award (e.g., having statues erected in their honor across Greece).
 Kratos kills two of the champions—Herodius and Pothia—and repels attacks by monsters sent by the gods to thwart him.
 A desperate Hades kills Nikos, who sacrifices himself to save Kratos, passing on the rank of captain.
-Danaus is killed by Alrik, who retains Danaus' head to possess his magical ability.
+Danaus is killed by Alrik, who retains Danaus's head to possess his magical ability.
 Kratos locates the "Tree of Life", the source of the Ambrosia located on a small island, and confronts Cereyon.
 After being almost burned alive, Kratos drowns his foe and successfully retrieves the Ambrosia, but as he leaves, he and his Spartan troops are ambushed by Alrik's horde of barbarians.
 When Hades observes the Spartans defeating the Barbarians, the god attempts to have the Spartans dragged to the Underworld.
 Alrik uses the head of Danaus to summon rocs to attack Kratos as he flies away on a similar bird with the stolen Ambrosia.
 Kratos pursues Alrik on a captured roc, knowing that although his men will be taken to the Underworld, they will be honored in Sparta for their sacrifices.
 Alrik and Kratos battle, during which, the waterskin containing the Ambrosia is punctured, spraying both men.
 Alrik critically wounds the Spartan, who is subsequently healed thanks to the Ambrosia.